PrEP Quick Guide

 Considerations for Specific Populations/Scenarios

-Is PrEP an option for cisgender women?
+Is PrEP an option for women?

 Can PrEP be used in adolescents?

-Important considerations for adolescents include medication/visit adherence and safety data (e.g., bone mineral density changes with TDF-based PrEP) as well as concerns regarding consent and confidentiality.
-The legal framework for prescribing PrEP to adolescents varies considerably by state, and providers should be familiar with local and state regulations.
+Yes, all currently available PrEP medications can be used in people < 18 years of age who weigh at least 77 lbs (35 kg) and have the same indications as for adults.Important considerations for adolescents include medication/visit adherence and safety data (e.g., bone mineral density changes with TDF-based PrEP) as well as concerns regarding consent and confidentiality.
+The legal framework for prescribing PrEP to adolescents varies considerably by state, and providers should be familiar with relevant local/state regulations.

 Is PrEP appropriate for older adults?